pato23arg/cloud-devops-capstone/README.md

 ## CircleCI Pipeline

 I am using a CI/CD pipeline on a blue/green deployment.
-On each new <<app>> generated, the docker image is updated, pushed to AWS and the Kubernetes pods are rolled out so they restart with the new image from the repository.
+On each new <<app>> generated, the docker image is updated, pushed to DockerHub and the Kubernetes pods are deployed so they start with the new image from the repository.
 There is a load balancer before the exposed 80 TCP ports to avoid having downtime.
 These are the steps in more detail:

 <<pic here>>